 The ChanneI Islands’ Ringing Centre

-Wells Bells will be at the heart of the Channel Islands’ Ringing Centre – a purpose built training venue – incorporating a Higby simulator with large TV running Abel and a 3 cwt peal of 8 which will ring/turn as if they weighed 5 cwt.
-Wells Bells have now been ordered from Matthew Higby, they will be contained in a totally soundproof purpose built structure so will be available 24/7.
-They will provide an easy practice facility for learners and a rewarding instrument for visiting & local peal/qtr peal/practice ringers.
+Wells Bells are at at the heart of the Channel Islands’ Ringing Centre – a purpose built training venue – incorporating a Higby simulator with large TV running Abel and a 3 cwt peal of 8 which ring/turn as if they weighed 5 cwt.
+Wells Bells have now been installed by Matthew Higby & his team.
+They are contained in a totally soundproof purpose built structure so are available 24/7.
+They provide an easy practice facility for learners and a rewarding instrument for visiting & local peal/qtr peal/practice ringers.

 |Bell||Dia (ins)||Dia (mm)||Fin Wt||Date||Founder|